5ynthaire/5YN-MiuraFoldPatternGen-PY/README.md

 `python miura_fold.py --compact 5 --mm 400x300 --folds-color #00FF00 #FF00FF --folds-dotted --output custom.svg`

+**Notes**

-*Note: Use tools like Inkscape for post-processing.*
+ - Use tools like Inkscape for post-processing.*

+ - Theta fitting: The --theta value sets a target for the parallelogram angle, but the script flexes it slightly to ensure an integer number of rows/columns fit the paper exactly.
+Check the console output for the "Final theta" (e.g., "78.5° (target 80°)"); this adjusted angle maintains the pattern's integrity without gaps or overflows.

 ## Code